 - Identify and recruit top candidates.

 CCSD Educational Program

-- A wide range of activities are supported for students in kindergarten through grade 12.
-Activities include: judging at science fairs, Science Expos for grades K-5, participation with ORAU’s Science Village, presenters for Saturday Science, and attending high school career fairs.
+- The program supports a wide range of activities for students in kindergarten through grade 12.
+Activities include judging at science fairs, participating in science expos for grades K-5, collaborating with ORAU’s Science Village, presenting for Saturday Science, and attending high school career fairs.

-- Teacher’s Workshops are conducted for middle and high school science teachers and include classroom presentations, hands-on experiments (that can be taken back to the classrooms), and tours of the research facilities
+- Middle and high school science teachers can attend teacher’s workshops that include classroom presentations, hands-on experiments that they can take back to the classrooms, and tours of ORNL research facilities.